Wafcon 2022: Nigeria have respect for Morocco who are capable of beating any team – Waldrum | Goal.com

 Nigeria, who are the defending champions, posted a faulty start in the competition after losing 2-1 against rivals South Africa in their Group C opener.
 They however, recovered to beat Botswana 2-0 and Burundi 4-0 to storm the last eight.

-The two nations have only met twice before and both times (in the 1998 and 2000 Wafcon group stage) the Super Falcons thrashed Morocco (8-0 and 6-0).
+The two nations have only met twice before and both times (in the 1998 and 2000 Wafcon group stages) the Super Falcons thrashed Morocco (8-0 and 6-0).

 The other semi-final fixture will see Banyana Banyana come up against Zambia.